Azure/ALZ-Bicep/README.md

 In its current incarnation each module can deployed separately via command line but in future releases a more automated approach, via orchestration modules, will be published; but due to current Bicep & ARM limitations this is not possible today.

+## Getting Started

+To get started with ALZ Bicep, please refer to the [Deployment Flow wiki page][wiki_deployment_flow] for:
+1. Prerequisites and dependencies for the overall implementation.
+2. High-level deployment flow.
+3. Links to more detailed instructions on individual modules.

 ## Contributing
 This project welcomes contributions and suggestions.
 Please review our [Contributing guide][wiki_contributing] in the Wiki.
 Once your PR is created and submitted a member of the team will triage, review and discuss with you 👍
 Most contributions require you to agree to a